 Who is the Koru Ethos for?

 So let's talk about the components of the Koru Ethos.
 Let's think firstly, about who we're talking about when we talk about childcare.
-That might sound like a strange question, but we think it's one worth thinking about briefly.
 We think great childcare needs to serve three different groups, each with different needs.
 Firstly, the children.
 Secondly, the whole family.
 And thirdly, society.
-Now we could have also added a fourth one, the child carers, of course, need to think about them as well.

 The whole child